songguo6/book/s6-guy-origin.md

 O:Correct.

+起源：

 ME:And that's it?

+我：

 O:Yes.

+起源：

 ME:It's that simple?

+我：

 O:Yes.

+起源：

 ME:Awesome!Its beauty is in its simplicity.Tell me,just how far "up"does your structure go, and is it ALL based upon the number twelve?

+我：

 O:I can only tell you this.My structure is based upon twelve units,and each layer or level that I am aware of,or discovered as a result of the expansion of my area of self- awareness,was also based upon its segmentation into twelve units.

+起源：

 ME:Why is that?

+我：

 O:I truly don't know,but I will tell you this.It appears to be robustly consistent to the point of my expectation of its repeatability beyond that which I am aware of now.

+起源：

 ME:I would like to know about the levels that you are currently aware of.Can we discuss them later in this dialogue,illustrating each one's functionality?

+我：

 O:Yes,it's part of the plan.It is also a necessity,for there is enough incarnate mankind ready for this information to make a triangulation-based event inevitable.

+起源：

 ME:And this inevitability will result in the ascension of incarnate mankind?

+我：

 O:Not in itself,but it will be a very good accelerant.

+起源：

 ME:OK,let's return our focus on the need to create the twelve copies/versions of yourself.I want to ask this question again.Why did you decide to recreate yourself,and what made you chose to recycle the energies and create what I recognize as the twelve Source Entities,what some of us incarnates call the co-creators,the Elohim?

+我：

 O:Let's deal with these three "nested questions"in a linear fashion.I will start with the question that is aligned to the creation of the Twelve Origins first.

+起源：

-Me:That's great,thanks.
+ME:That's great,thanks.

+我：

 O:Once I had recognized the fact that I gained evolutionary content as a result of creating certain things within the environment that was my area of self-awareness, and this included investigation of self and the structure of self,I found that I could accelerate the attraction of evolutionary content by working in what you would call a parallel processing mode.To achieve this parallel processing I segmented myself off into areas that were specialized into working on known evolutionary projects.Some of these segments were dedicated to probing deep within myself to understand the fundamentals of that which I was,whereas others were based upon other projects such as establishing my expansiveness.Others still were programmed to work on accelerating my sentience while fathoming out what my limitations might be,if any.To date I haven't found a weakness or a limitation.

+起源：

 ME:Come on now,you must have discovered some limitations?

+我：

 O:No,none.This is because I have nothing to base my abilities on,and therefore I have nothing to compare my functionality with.As a result I consistently and robustly push the boundaries of that which I am further and further out.

+起源：

 ME:Fair enough.Tell me then,recognizing that which you were then,what was the ultimate experience that led you to the decision process that resulted in mutual respect and recognition within that which was The Origin?

+我：

 O:I noticed that the parallel processing was not delivering the desired level of evolutionary content.I quite simply wanted that evolutionary content which was "happening"to happen faster and that speed of "happening"was constantly being recalibrated to a higher figure,if you like,as a direct result of my expectations.
 My expectations were augmented the more I experienced,and the more evolutionary content I accrued.

+起源：

 ME:And so!

+我：

 O:And so I hit upon the idea that I could augment that which I was experiencing,and subsequently accruing evolutionary content on,by reproducing or copying myself upon a multiple of my structural divisions.The structural divisions were based upon twelve units of structure for each level of structure,so I decided that I would use this structure to reproduce myself.Each reproduction was to be positioned within an individual division of my "higher structural self,"giving it a unique and individual environment from which to work within.Each copy was,in essence,given ALL of the conditions and energies necessary to become individualized,"sentient,""self-aware"Origins in their own right.Each one was to believe,once they had achieved self-awareness,that they were "all that there is"and that if they wanted companionship of any sort,then they would have to create it,once they had understood what creativity was and how they could use it to its maximum efficiency,that is.

+起源：

 ME:With this in mind then,you created these twelve versions of yourself in isolation to each other as faithful copies of that which you were and stood back to see what was going to happen next,reaping in the evolutionary content in the process.

+我：

 O:In essence,yes.

+起源：

 ME:So,what happened,I mean,did they all become sentient at the same time,or did they follow the same process as the twelve Source Entities,for example?

+我：

 O:As I have just stated,they were given the same energies,environmental conditions, and opportunities,including Event Space,that I had when I became self-aware.As a result they became self-aware on an individual basis,the juncture of which were separated by Event Space itself.

+起源：

 ME:So they all became aware then?

+我：

 O:Yes.

+起源：

 ME:So why did the process fail?Why are there not thirteen Origins in existence now?

 O:The process didn't fail.In fact,it worked extremely well.The issue was that each and every one of my new Origins expected to be that which they could not be,The Origin.

+起源：

 ME:What do you mean?

+我：

 O:In their individuality and solitary condition they expected to be "The Absolute,""All There Is,"but this was not possible,for they were created by that which they expected to be and this created a conundrum,a conundrum which they could not resolve.

+起源：

 ME:None of them?

+我：

 O:None of them.

+起源：

 ### Why the Twelve Origins Experiment Failed When It Didn't

 ME:OK,now you have lost me.How can a failed experiment be a success?Why did it fail but succeed?You're right-this is a conundrum.

+我：

 O:Well,I can see that I will need to go back to the basics of what happened with this experiment in some detail.

+起源：

 ME:Yes,please.That would be most beneficial because throughout my previous dialogues with you and the Source Entities we have only ever skirted around the periphery of this subject and not achieved a "deep dive,"so to speak.I feel that we will also need to perform a "deep dive"on the creation of the Source Entities as well.Then and only then can we progress into subjects that we have not yet committed to discuss.

 O:This sounds like you have a plan.I like a plan that is thought through first,and this looks like it would be a very good plan-specifically when it will allow this dialogue to stand on its own two feet,independent of your previous dialogues(books),and it will provide greater detail for that which has been discussed before.I like it.Let's start now.

+起源：

 ME:I thought we had.

+我：

 O:Sorry,I am having some fun with you.

+起源：

 ME:Clearly.So tell me.How did you go about recreating yourself,that which is you,the "all there is?"What was the process you went through,and how did you decide on what process to use?

+我：

 O:Firstly,I had to come to the conclusion that I needed to evolve faster than I was at that point,that juncture in my existence.As stated recently,I noticed that experiencing different things and learning from those experiences subsequently created something that I later labeled as "evolutionary."

+起源：

 ME:I thought mankind invented the word "evolution!"

+我：

 O:Mankind,that is incarnate mankind as a vehicle for experiencing the lower frequencies of your Source Entity's environment,hasn't invented anything that hasn't been done by me.Nothing is new;it's just different entities experiencing the old in a different way,which is exactly what I desire,differentiated experience and understanding.

+起源：

 ME:Now that makes sense.

+我：

 O:It does,especially when you recognize that as you experience,learn and evolve,so do I.

+起源：

 Let's work with the need for me to create copies of myself,for in essence that's exactly the process I used,albeit at the primary stage of my development.

 ME:I just gained an image of the visualizations I received when we were using Event Space to see your gaining intelligence and then sentience.I even saw the "islands"of different energies with their own intelligence quotient.Is this a significant visualization?

+我：

 O:It is to a point.You see,I had to recreate a set of energies that were similar in area,or in volume,to that which I was experiencing when I became a co-joined group of simultaneously intelligent energies.I also had to use the exact same energies in the exact same quantities in the exact same configurations with the exact same levels of emergent intelligence.I had to recreate everything down to the very last component part,and that included levels of physicality,for your reference,that were countless levels lower,and smaller dimensionally,than those components of the physical atom that your level of frequency uses as a building block.I wanted to recreate that which was me then in its infinite detail,but without the need for the long period of Event Space that was used in my initial developmental stages.

+起源：

 ME:You took a snapshot in time,or should I say "Event Space"and recreated that which you were at that point in Event Space?

+我：

 O:Correct.

+起源：

 ME:How much time (Event Space)did you save by starting with that which you were at a certain juncture in your existence?I mean,it must have been a lot to make you want to go down that route rather than starting from scratch.

+我：

 O:It saved something like several quadrillion trillion years in your language.Not a significant period in my existence,but I was eager to get started,to accumulate the additional evolutionary content promised from such an experiment.So from this perspective it was a necessary saving-especially if you consider that it would be multiplied by twelve.It was a very compelling argument to have with one's self,and of course one that was won by me.Hee,hee,hee,I chuckle when I think of the communications with myself that I held.

+起源：

 ME:How do you mean?I suddenly gained the impression and vision that you created separate personalities to argue the "for and against"positions for such an experiment.

+我：

 O:How very intuitive of you.Yes,I did.I created five separate but temporary personalities,each with the full knowledge base of what I was and what I wanted to achieve-the objective being the ability to gain a consensus vote on the best way forward.

+起源：

 ME:And these five component personalities,created by you,were able to give you a better decision process?

+我：

 O:Yes,you see I gave them a direction.Each of them had the desire to move in a certain way.Each desired way was based upon the directions that I thought I could have gone down had I not had the other directions to go in.It was a sort of stand-off.I knew that any one of these directions would accelerate my evolutionary content.It was just that each of them was compelling to the point of distraction,the distraction being the ability to make a rational and well-balanced decision based upon the presentation of all of the information relating to each direction,rather than just the information relating to just one direction.In essence I needed to ensure that the route I went down was the best, most efficient,and most productive route.

+起源：

 ME:I would have thought that you could have chosen all five routes and benefited from the collaborative information that would have been available,rather than just one.

+我：

 O:You would,and I can see that you are thinking that this was a rather "linear"thought process,not worthy of "The Origin."

+起源：

 ME:The thought had crossed my mind.

+我：

 O:Understandably so.What I wanted though was a route that allowed me to use all of that part of me,that area of self-awareness which I had currently available to me,to work on this desire to accelerate my evolution.I simply didn't want to waste personal "processing power"on what would be four dead ends and one mainline to evolution.

+起源：

 ME:So you decided to check out the percentages first then,so to speak?

+我：

 O:Yes,I did.And it was a most beneficial piece of work.

+起源：

 ME:So what were these five directions,and what were their benefits?

+我：

 O:They were very simple,frighteningly simple,in fact,so don't get too disappointed when you hear what they were.

+起源：

 ME:I will try to accept that which is presented to me.

+我：

 O:I am sure you will.They were as follows:

+起源：

 - **Duplication of self to the point of desired acceleration of evolution**.
 You are aware of this part of the story.However,in this instance the decision to recreate myself was based upon a number equal to the divisions within my structure,twelve plus one,me,the creator,making thirteen.
 - **Division of self to the point of desired acceleration of evolution**.
 Again the decision to divide myself was based upon a number equal to the divisions within my structure,twelve.In this instance though,the area of self-awareness would have been divided into twelve equal parts,each in total equality with the other,each feeding into a centralized but shared evolutionary "pool."I would have become a small collective in this instance.